boluwatife-create/mtn-churn-analysis/README.md

 The analysis was conducted using Microsoft Power BI, transforming raw data into actionable business insights through an interactive dashboard.

-🎯 Business Problem
+Business Problem:
 Telecommunication companies face significant financial losses due to customer churn.
 However, without proper analysis, it is difficult to answer:
-Why are customers leaving?
+-Why are customers leaving?
-Which customers are most at risk?
+-Which customers are most at risk?
-Where is the business losing the most revenue?
+-Where is the business losing the most revenue?

 This project addresses these gaps by identifying patterns, behaviors, and root causes of churn.

- Key Business Questions
+ Key Business Questions:

 This analysis answers the following critical questions:
 What is the overall customer churn rate?
 How much revenue is lost due to churn?